xin-huang/dadi-cli/README.md

     - two_epoch_sel
     - mixture

-To find out the parameters and detail of a specific model, we can use the name of the demograpic model as the parameter after `--names`.
+To find out the parameters and detail of a specific model, users can use the name of the demograpic model as the parameter after `--names`.
 For example,

     dadi-CLI Model --names IM